 Mahanawami is the final day before the Vijaya Dashami.
 This day starts with worshipping the machines and equipment that you use in your daily life.
 In remote areas, where agriculture is still in its prime, people worship their traditional plow machine (known as Halo).
 In cities, people also worship their vehicles and pray for the safety of the vehicles and themselves.
 The streets in the cities will be sparsely populated as the offices are closed.
 Public holidays and people stay at home with their families.

-Vijaya Dashami celebrates as the win of Ram- the symbol of truth over Rawan- the symbol of the devil.
-The word Vijaya meaning victory and Dashami means the tenth day of Dashain.
+Vijaya Dashami celebrates the win of Ram- the symbol of truth over Rawan- the symbol of the devil.
+The word Vijaya means victory and Dashami means the tenth day of Dashain.
 Elders put tika (red color mixed with rice grains and yogurt) on the foreheads of younger ones and give them a blessing for long life and prosperity.
 Jamara (barley sprout) is put in the heads or ears and money is also given to the younger as a form of blessing.

 As a form of respect, the younger touch the legs of their elders with their foreheads.
 This is the last day of the celebration of the Nawa Durga, where meat, fruits, and other homemade products.
 First offered to her statue and later consumed by the people as her blessing.

 Crackling giggles of children and elders alike, Tihar is a sight to see.
 Tihar is also the festival that showcases the bond between brothers and sisters.
 Likewise, the festival also commends the efforts of domestic animals like dogs, cows, and oxen.
-All in all, the ancient Hindu myths along with the glorious celebrations bring out the best of the festival of Nepal.
+All in all, the ancient Hindu myths along with the glorious celebrations bring out the best of the festival in Nepal.

 Have you heard of any culture which worships a raven?
 Well, you are in for a surprise!